Nbson1981/udagram-cloud-developer-project-5/README.md

 It should return an empty body.

-* `DeleteTodo` - should delete a TODO item created by a current user.
-Expects an id of a TODO item to remove.
+* `DeleteMember` - should delete a member created by a current user.
+Expects an id of a member to remove.

 It should return an empty body.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.
+* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an image file for a member.

 It should return a JSON object that looks like this: